 Sallie teaches - Yoga for Healthy Aging

-Dorinda helps students focus on intention and anatomical alignment through compassionate and clear instruction, skillful sequencing and perceptive hands-on adjustments.
-She expertly balances asana integrity with common sense to meet the needs of individual bodies.
-Dorinda’s love of yoga comes through in her playful approach combined with some authentic music allowing students to leave class feeling refreshed with clear minds and energized bodies.
+Dorinda’s teaching style helps students focus on intention and anatomical alignment through compassionate and clear instruction, skillful sequencing, and perceptive hands-on adjustments.
+Her purpose is to help students experience this ancient practice in a way that reveals its wisdom, and ease.
+Dorinda’s love of yoga comes through in her devotion to the intention of her teachers.
+Her reverence for yoga’s complex lineage is balanced with humor so that students leave class feeling refreshed with clear minds and energized bodies.

 Dorinda teaches - Iyengar Yoga